Lorenzo “Tony” Wyche

-Multi-instrumentalist, Lorenzo “Tony” Wyche, is a man with a profound passion for music.
-He came of age as a trumpeter in the late 1960’s, living in Roosevelt, Long Island, NY, performing with local bands at dances and nightclubs as a teenager.
-Lorenzo received his earliest formal musical training at The Juilliard School preparatory division for children.
+Lorenzo “Tony” Wyche is a man with a profound passion for music.
+He came of age in the late 1960’s, residing in Roosevelt, Long Island, NY - performing with local bands as a teenager.
+Lorenzo received his earliest formal musical training at the Juilliard School of Music* preparatory division for children.
 He went on to earn a bachelor's and master's degree in music performance.

 “I was very fortunate to come through at a time when a lot of young people played in bands, and live music was everywhere.” - Lorenzo

-Lorenzo toured and/or recorded with hit soul, funk, disco, pop, rap, and R&B artists such as: Stevie Wonder, Gloria Gaynor, Sam & Dave, Ronnie Dyson, Stacey Lattisaw, Public Enemy, The Four Tops, Deborah Harry, and many, many more.
+From the mid 1970’s to the early 1990’s, Lorenzo toured and/or recorded with hit recording artist such as: Stevie Wonder, Public Enemy, Gloria Gaynor, Sam & Dave, Stacy Lattisaw, The Four Tops, Debbie Harry, and many, many more.

-Through the years, Lorenzo worked the New York City private party circuit with New York’s top party bands, performing at thousands of private and corporate events.
-He also did a stint touring the U.S. as a trumpeter with the Ringling Bros. and Barnum Bailey Circus Orchestra.
+Through the years, Lorenzo worked the New York City private party circuit with New York’s top party bands*, performing at thousands of private and corporate events.
+He also did a stint touring the U.S. as a trumpeter with the Ringling Bros. and Barnum Bailey Circus*.